-- 4.1 Consultation for members will be via this Committee and subsequently through Full council. - 4.2 The draft Protocol has been reviewed by the Council's Unison representative who suggested the following amendments to paragraph 3.4 thereof (which are shown in red below):
+4.1 The draft Protocol has been reviewed by the Council's Unison representative who suggested the following amendments to paragraph 3.4 thereof (which are shown in red below):

 - "3.4 The role of officers is to seek to assist councillors, within the restrictions of their levels of authority and in regard to the rules governing access to information.
 They also have a role to ensure that councillors are properly informed about information to which they have a right of access.
 Officers should not use professional expertise to discourage or intimidate councillors from pursuing lines of inquiry.
-There may well be service level agreements set out regarding the timescales for responding to particular gueries or referrals from individual councillors.
-These may well vary dependent on the 'level' of a councillor or the topic in guestion.
+There may well be service level agreements set out regarding the timescales for responding to particular queries or referrals from individual councillors.
+These may well vary dependent on the 'level' of a councillor or the topic in question.
 For example, responses to the leader of the council or the leader of any opposition group may well need to be given more speedily than say a referral from a backbench councillor, dependent upon the urgency of the enquiry.
 Or responses to matters around the safeguarding of children or vulnerable adults might require a prompter response due to the immediacy of the issue and the need to take action within a short timeframe.
-In all cases, the officer, as the subject matter expert, should be able to prioritise their work based on the urgency of the matter raised. whoever is making an enquiry. - 4.3 In response, the members of the Task Group have suggested the following wording as amended in red below: - "3.4 The role of officers is to seek to assist councillors within the restrictions of their levels of authority and in regard to the rules governing access to information.
+In all cases, the officer, as the subject matter expert, should be able to prioritise their work based on the urgency of the matter raised, whoever is making an enquiry. - 4.3 In response, the Task Group has suggested the following wording as amended in red below: - "3.4 The role of officers is to seek to assist councillors within the restrictions of their levels of authority and in regard to the rules governing access to information.
 They also have a role to ensure that councillors are properly informed about information to which they have a right of access.
 Officers should not use professional expertise to discourage or intimidate councillors from pursuing lines of inquiry.
-There may be service level agreements set out regarding the timescales for responding to particular gueries or referrals from individual councillors.
+There may be service level agreements set out regarding the timescales for responding to particular queries or referrals from individual councillors.
 These may vary dependent on the 'level' of a councillor or the topic in question.
 For example, responses to the leader of the council or the leader of any political group may need to be given more speedily than a referral from a backbench councillor.
 Responses to matters of urgency, for example regarding the safeguarding of vulnerable adults or children can require a prompter response due to the immediacy of the issue and the need to take action within a short timeframe.
 Both officers and councillors have to prioritise their work.
 When their priorities do not coincide, they should discuss and agree a mutually acceptable timescale for response."